structuredfeed/UK-AI-LEGISLATION-FEED/README.md

 Original JSON structures
 Metadata schemas
 Generated prompts and classification logic
+This repository provides a licensed structured representation of public information.
+The underlying regulatory texts are public records governed by their respective jurisdictions.

+## Disclaimer
+This feed is provided "as is" without warranties of any kind.
+No liability is assumed for errors, omissions, or interpretations.
+Users should consult qualified legal professionals for regulatory or compliance advice.

 ## Data Sources
 See `sources/uk_sources.md` for a full list of official sources.